monosource/monosource.github.io/_posts/2018-10-31-binaryninja-tricks.md

 # Global variables

 The integrated python interpreter comes with a few context-sensitive global variables which can be used in your snippets of code.
-You'll find these [here](https://docs.binary.ninja/getting-started/index.html), under `Script (Python) Console`.
+You'll find these [here](https://docs.binary.ninja/getting-started/index.html#script-python-console).

 # Patching